Best Putters For High Handicappers 2026: Tested And Reviewed

 Cleveland Golf Huntington Beach Soft #4 Putter

 Here is a club that combines the traditions of a true blade putter with some of the more modern characteristics.
-The Soft #4 is a simple, well built putter with no bells and whistles.
+The Cleveland HB Soft is a simple, well built putter with no bells and whistles.
 Cleveland Golf has a history of high quality, reliable equipment and this putter is no different.

 One of our favorite things on this putter is the variable milling on the face that helps create a more consistent roll no matter how you strike the putt.
 Even for more severe toe and heel strikes, you will notice that the ball comes off relatively the same!